Schedule of Events

 Add session to My Planner

-An overview of the Physics department, career in physics and current students will talk about their experience in the major, their research expericne and overall experience at SDSU.
+An overview of the Physics Department and careers in physics.
+Current students will talk about their experience in the major, their research and overall experience at SDSU.

 Public Health Panel